shivathudi/machine-learning/collaborative_filtering/Readme.txt

-The script can be run from the command line:
+The data needs to be unzipped first.
+After that, the script can be run from the command line:

 python cf.py  --train TrainingRatings.txt --test TestingRatingsMedium.txt